SiteGround Review 2025

 Below Average Response Times

-TTFB of 510ms falls below the average in industry benchmarks, potentially offering slow user experience for visitors.
+Their TTFB of 510ms is lower than the industry benchmarks, which can potentially lead to slow website loading for visitors.

 -